elliotclowes/learnt.me/Articles Read/2024-01/Article — The Advantages of Text-Based Information Versus Videos, Audio or Images.md

 2022-06-05: [Heinz Wittenbrink](https://wittenbrink.net/) wrote a nice comment which adds an important aspect: the much larger environmental impact of video compared to text:

-> Thank you for this article!
-I agree with everything...
-A further important aspect is how energy hungry videos are.
-Many authors - one of them is [Gerry McGovern](https://gerrymcgovern.com/) \- have written on that.
-[Online Video](https://gerrymcgovern.com/the-hidden-pollution-cost-of-online-meetings/) is one of the things that eat up the planet.